aleclol/web-sprint-challenge-javascript-fundamentals/README.md

     1. Global/Window: When no context is defined, the Window object is the default.
     2. Implicit: Context is to the left of the dot.
 E.g. "myObj" in myObj.method();
-    3. Explicit: Using .call, .bind, or .apply to define "this".
+    3. Explicit: Using .call, .bind, or .apply to define "this":
-        .call:
+        .call: Pass in arguments one-by-one, immediately invokes the function.
-        .bind:
+        .bind: Pass in arguments one-by-one, returns a brand-new function to be invoked later.
-        .apply:
+        .apply: Pass in the arguments as an array, immediately invokes the function.

     4. New keyword: sets "this" to point to a new object which is created by a constructor function.